rhdtownsend/msg/docs/source/appendices/grid-tools/ferre_to_specint.rst

 .. option:: <ferre_file_type>

    Type of input file.
-This determines the mapping between atmospheric parameters given in the input file, and atmospheric parameters written to the output file.
+This determines the mapping between photospheric parameters given in the input file, and photospheric parameters written to the output file.
 Supported options are: 'CAP18' (for the :ads_citealp:`allende:2018` grids).